HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

   )
 }}

-Our analysis shows while WebAssembly's adoption in 2021 0.04% was, we find that in 2025, it has grown to 0.35% on desktop and 0.28% on mobile, representing approximately 43,000 sites for each platform within our dataset.
+Our analysis shows while WebAssembly's [adoption in 2021 was 0.04%](../2021/webassembly#how-many-modules), in 2025 it has grown to 0.35% on desktop and 0.28% on mobile, representing approximately 43,000 sites for each platform within our dataset.

 ### Year-on-year trend